vExcess/JITLang/README.md

 # JITLang (originally VexScript)
-A Just In Time compiled language that aims to be a hybrid language combining features from both lower level and higher level languages.
+A Just In Time compiled language that is somewhat of a hybrid between high level languages and lower level languages.
 For example function return types and arguments are by default dynamically typed, but they can be explicitly declared to be a certain type resulting in static typing behavior.
-Some people argue that defaulting to dynamic typing is prone to bugs; if you can't remember to type your functions then that's a skill issue, but regardless to make development as convienent as possible, I will add compiler flags which you can use to ensure type safety.
+Some people argue that defaulting to dynamic typing is prone to bugs; so I will add compiler flags which you can use to ensure type safety.
+The language is meant to allow the programmer to write flexible and concise code while maintaining simplicity and fast execution speed.
+While JavaScript forces you to write unoptimizable code that is easy to understand and C++ forces you to write dangerously complex code that is highly optimizable, JIT-Lang lets you write performant code where it matters and simple code where convenient.
+JITLang is designed to be JavaScript the way JavaScript should have been designed.
+It gets rid of the stupid features of JavaScript that nobody uses.
+For example in JavaScript Object plus Array equals Number, and Array plus Number equals String which makes complete logical sense (love this video https://www.destroyallsoftware.com/talks/wat).
+JavaScript also has a lot of ambiguous syntax that JITLang does away with.
+It is superior to Java because "I love being forced to type out 'class Main { public static void main(String[] args) {} }' every time I want to start a program said no programmer ever" (Also highly recommend https://www.youtube.com/watch?v=m4-HM_sCvtQ).
+OOP is great and all, but making literally everything its own class is going too far.
+In C++, the specification for the language is vague so never know if the int you are using is 4 bytes or 2 bytes.
+JITLang also adds features that neither JS nor Java support such as multiple inheritance and operator overloading which are incredibly helpful for writing concise and clean code.

 ## Feedback Appreciated
 If you find any discrepancies or ambiguous cases in my specification please let me know so that I can fix them.